Representation of even integers as a sum of squares of primes and powers of two: Introduction

 Motivated by these results, a Linnik-style approximation has been considered for this problem in the last two decades.
-More precisely, can we write every sufficiently large even integer as the sum of four squares of primes and $k$ powers of two?
-This was proven by Liu, Liu, and Zhan \cite{liusquares1999} in 1999.
-Since then, various explicit values for $k$ have been established:
+More precisely, can we write every sufficiently large even integer as the sum of four squares of primes and a finite number of powers of two?
+This was proven to be true by Liu, Liu, and Zhan \cite{liusquares1999} in 1999.
+Since then, various explicit values (denoted by $k$) for the maximum number of powers of two required have been established:

 In this paper, we prove the following result.